 I’m not a romantic fool but I can be romantic with the right chemistry and perfect timing.
 That’s the real trick, the timing.
 And the chemistry, I’m sure you know, is out of our hands.

 I don’t think there is just one special person.
 It’s many people, but timing, geography and luck has to conspire for the right collision to occur.
 Here's the rough sketch; esthetics, culture, humor, art, travel, good food, engaging conversation, genuine connection, these are the things that make life worthwhile for me.
 Fitness is also important to me.
-I stay in shape working out 5 days a week.
+I stay in shape working out 3 or 4 days a week.

 I live and work pretty independently.
 I enjoy my home in the mountains.
 I travel some for work and more for pleasure.
 I am professional but my artistic side wishes it could take over.
 Balance is very important to me.
 You wouldn’t know it from reading this, but I’m usually rather silly.
 I’m also dependable, supportive and realistic.
 To me masculinity is about stepping up, being honorable and helping others when they need a hand.

 I’d very much like to hear your story but I don‘t want to waste your time either.
 I’m looking for a woman with style, class and intelligence who appreciates a good conversation.
 Someone still passionate about life and her future.
 I wish it didn’t matter to me but you must be attractive, slender and fit.
 You are independent and really enjoy culture and travel.
 A love of music and a kind heart are very welcome.
 This is supposed to be about having fun.
 So let's see what trouble we can get into together.

 I think that falling in love is just the beginning.
 The best relationships involve learning from each other.
 True partnership only comes if there is respect and a generosity on both sides.
 I look forward to the surprise of you.

 I also liked The Alienist by Caleb Carr, Lonesome Dove by Larry McMurtry and Cold Mountain by Charles Frazier, all period pieces.